jmbealer/my-knowledge-base/javascript.md

   what is a function argument?

 what is an array?
+  what are array methods?
 what is an object literal?
   what is dot notation?
   what is bracket notation?
   builtin math object
+  what are object methods?
+what is iterable?

 what is error handling?
   what is a try catch block?